M&G Real Estate

-M&G Real Estate (formerly known as PRUPIM) is a global real estate investment manager, providing integrated services for fund management, asset management and property management.
-M&G Real Estate, part of M&G Investments, is the real estate investment arm of Prudential plc in the UK and Europe.
-M&G Real Estate is headquartered in the United Kingdom.
+M&G Real Estate, formerly Prudential Property Investment Managers, is a global real estate investment manager, providing integrated services for fund management, asset management and property management.
+M&G Real Estate is part of M&G Investments which used to be part of Prudential until 2019.
+M&G Real Estate is a real estate investment manager in the United Kingdom, Europe and Asia.
+M&G Real Estate is headquartered in London.

 M&G Real Estate began its real estate investment activities in 1848, and is today one of the largest real estate investment groups in the United Kingdom.
-There are over 200 employees; Alex Jeffrey was appointed chief executive in July 2012.
+There are over 200 employees; Alex Jeffrey was appointed chief executive in July 2012 and he was replaced by Tony Brown in 2018.